 HILTON POND CENTER & BIRD BANDING

-Hilton is based near York, South Carolina, at
+Dr. Hilton is based near York, South Carolina, at

-Hilton Pond Center for Piedmont Natural History (www.hiltonpond.org), a 501(c)(3) non-profit research, education, and conservation organization he founded on family property in 1982 and has served since as Executive Director.
-An active field researcher, Hilton has banded more than 51,000 birds of 124 species over 27 years just at Hilton Pond.
-He is one of only about a hundred scientists authorized to capture wild hummingbirds and has banded and released more than 3,600 Ruby-throated Hummingbirds at the Center since 1984, plus another thousand elsewhere.
-For the past four years Hilton has led groups of U.S., Canadian, and Costa Rican participants on field excursions into Guanacaste Province, Costa Rica, where he is the first researcher to systematically band and observe ruby-throats on their wintering grounds in the tropics.
+and conservation organization he founded on family property in 1982 and has served since as Executive Director.
+An active field researcher, Hilton has banded more than 78,700 birds of 128 species during 42 years just at Hilton Pond.
+He is one of less than 100 people authorized to capture wild hummingbirds and has banded and released 7,509 Ruby-throated Hummingbirds at the Center since 1984, with 3,000-plus captured elsewhere.
+He also investigates other aspects of natural history, from pollination to predation and ecological succession to environmental change.

 OPERATION RUBYTHROAT

-In September 1999 Hilton and the Center launched Operation RubyThroat: The Hummingbird Project, a cross-disciplinary initiative that builds international collaboration among students and teachers by using distribution and behavior of Ruby-throated Hummingbirds,
+In September 1999 Hilton and the Center formally launched Operation RubyThroat: The Hummingbird Project, a cross-disciplinary initiative that builds international collaboration among students and teachers by using distribution and behavior of Ruby-throated Hummingbirds,

 Archilochus colubris, as core topics.
-This award-winning project--for which Hilton is Principal Investigator--is described on its Web site, www.rubythroat.org.
-Operation RubyThroat has received more than $350,000 in grants and donations from the National Science Foundation, National Fish and Wildlife Foundation, ConocoPhillips Petroleum, The Christensen Fund, and other foundations, corporations, small businesses, and private individuals.
-The project is also affiliated with The GLOBE Program (www.globe.gov) through which Hilton was involved in GLOBE ONE--a collaborative field campaign that trained teachers, students, and citizen scientists to study landescape-wide relationships between agricultural practices and the environment in Black Hawk County, Iowa.
+This award-winning project--for which Hilton is Principal Investigator--is described on its own Web site, www.rubythroat.org.
+In the past 24 years Operation RubyThroat received more than $450,000 in prestigious grants, donations, and in-kind support from the National Science Foundation, National Fish & Wildlife Foundation, ConocoPhillips Petroleum, The Christensen Fund, and other foundations, corporations, small businesses, and private individuals.
+(With major grants having run out, contributions of any size are welcome and needed.)

 PUBLICATIONS & MEDIA WORK